SMILF: Critical response

 On the review aggregation website Rotten Tomatoes, the first season has an approval rating of 82% based on 38 reviews, with an average rating of 6.42/10.
 The website's critical consensus reads, "A questionable name and superficially familiar tropes mask SMILF's raw, tender core and surprisingly fresh perspective."
 Metacritic, assigned a weighted average score of 64 out of 100 based on 20 critics, indicating "generally favorable reviews".
-The show was included in a list on Refinery 29 of 'The 17 Best TV Shows For Women Of 2017', which said, "If there’s one new fall 2017 show you’re going to watch, let it be Showtime’s SMILF [...]
+The show was included in a list on Refinery 29 of 'The 17 Best TV Shows For Women Of 2017', which said, "If there's one new fall 2017 show you're going to watch, let it be Showtime's SMILF [...]
 Sadly, television rarely allows women to be so layered."

-The second season has a 100% approval rating on Rotten Tomatoes, based on 7 reviews, with an average rating of 7.33/10.
+The second season has a 100% approval rating on Rotten Tomatoes, based on 9 reviews.
 On Metacritic, it has a score of 73 out of 100, based on 5 critics.